Wisconsin, The Badger State, The Dairy State, The Cheese State

 Just what does Wisconsin mean?
 The name is based on the Chippewa Indian word Ouisconsin, believed to mean "grassy place" or "gathering of the waters."
 The state was named after the Wisconsin River.
 Wisconsin was successively part of the original Northwest Territory (1788-1800), Indiana Territory (1800-1809) and Michigan Territory (1818-1836) before it became a territory in its own right (1836-1848).
 Wisconsin was admitted to the Union as the 30th state on May 29, 1848.

-Wisconsinis a U.S. state located in the north-central United States,
+Wisconsinis a U.S. state located in the north-central United States, in the Midwest and Great Lakes regions. |

 The Wisconsin state flag features the state coat of arms on both sides against a field of blue (see Wisconsin state seal), with the state name of Wisconsin above and 1848 below (year Wisconsin was admitted to the Union).